-- Set mode to IMAGING.

-- Select science filter.

-- Move telescope to the central null field.

-- 2) VIRCAM_img_obs_tile.tsf Select the exposure time.

-- Make a tile observation consisting of the required filter, pawprint, jitter and microstepping nesting sequence.
+- Set mode to IMAGING. - Select science filter. - Move telescope to the central null field. - 2) VIRCAM img obs tile.tsf Select the exposure time. - Make a tile observation consisting of the required filter, pawprint, jitter and microstepping nesting sequence. - Acquire new guide and aO stars when necessary.